Entry requirements:

 What you should wear in Cuba:

-Cuba has a tropical climate, with year round warm weather.
-Traditionally the driest months are between November and April, with May through to October experiencing occasional short sharp bursts of rain, that normally lasts around 5 or 10 minutes.
-You should pack swim wear and light clothing for the day, with comfortable walking shoes if you are planning on doing any excursions, sunglasses, and a hat are a good idea to help you with the sun, (you’ll see plenty of Panama and Canotier hats in Cuba), along with sunscreen of course!
+Cuba has a tropical climate, with year-round warm weather.
+Traditionally the driest months are between November and April, with May through to October experiencing occasional short sharp bursts of rain, normally lasting around 5 or 10 minutes.
+You should pack swimwear and light clothing for the day, with comfortable walking shoes if you are planning on doing any excursions, sunglasses, and a hat are a good idea to help you with the sun, (you'll see plenty of Panama and Canotier hats in Cuba), along with sunscreen of course!

 Whilst Cuba has one of the lowest crime rates in the world, as with anywhere in the world it's still not a good idea to flash expensive jewelry around, or to pack it in your luggage, so you should leave this at home.